 …the housing market in the mid- ’80’s was tough, although improving, slowly.
 We were technically in an “upside-down” mortgage situation.

 The holder of our current loan was a delightful 90-year old widow – Mrs. Darling.
 Truly, that was her name.
-Her nephew, and estate Trustee, sat with us at our dining room table going over details of our contract.
-We were at the end of our agreement with Mrs. Darling, and needed to refinance.
+Her nephew, and estate Trustee, sat with us at our dining room table going over details of our 7-year contract.
+We were coming to the end of our agreement with Mrs. Darling, and needed to refinance.

 “There’s no way you can afford this transition,” he said.
 His kind demeanor eased our anxiety as we discussed our options.
 After much consideration, he said to us, “The only solution I can see is allowing forgiveness for the difference.”
 Did he actually say what we thought he said?